 STEP 1 -- Seal off their entryways, wherever possible

-STEP 2 -- Lay down ant bait to eliminate the colony
+STEP 2 -- Lay down ant bait, like our TERRO® Liquid Ant Baits, to eliminate the colony

 STEP 3 -- Limit their access to food inside your house